armenjuhl/MoorishCodeEncrypter/README.md

 <h4>Final notes</h4>
 <p>
 Notice that the decrypters drop down from the nav bar when you hover over encrypter 1 or 2.
+The decryption functionality is still being worked out.
 </p>